molszanski/iti/snow-splash/README.md

 - **lightweight:** doesn't rely on 'reflect-metadata' or decorators
 - **tiny:** ~1kB

-Snow-Splash relies Containers provide a usefull grouping and forms a DAG (directed acyclic graph) that initializes on demand.
+Snow-Splash relies containers provide usefull grouping.
+Containers form a DAG (directed acyclic graph) and nodes are initialized on request

 ## Usage